Party of Growth: Platform

 Party of Growth positions itself as a pro-business party in favour of free market reforms, privatization, and protecting the interests of the middle class.
 The party supports "a broad application of the elective principle", including direct elections of mayors and a gradual return to elections of regional governors.
 It also supports lowering the threshold for election into the State Duma from 7% to 5% (the threshold was lowered in 2011).
 The party platform calls for more control to the legislative branch over the executive branch, openness and transparency in the government, and freedom of information.
 In the economy, the party supports a model entitled "Capitalism for All", which emphasizes developing domestic demand as the main prerequisite for economic diversification, modernization, and the growth of domestic production.
 The main stimulus for the economy should not be cheap labour, but high income levels.

-According to a 2008 research by Colton, Hale and McFaul, the main policy stances associated with the party by the electorate are liberal economy, pro-Westernism and democracy.
+According to a 2008 research study by Colton, Hale and McFaul, the main policy stances associated with the party by the electorate are liberal economy, pro-Westernism and democracy.

 The Party of Growth opposes the 2022 Russian invasion of Ukraine, believing that the war has made international investment in Russia "meaningless".